Bridging the Divide: End-to-End Sequence-Graph Learning

-\paragraph{Experimental Setup.} We perform friendship prediction on the Brightkite dataset~\citep{cho2011friendship,snapnets} and Amazon reviews~\citep{McAuley2015image}.
-Brightkite is a location-based social networking platform, and the dataset contains location check-ins and friendship relationships among Brightkite users.
-Each check-in is originally recorded in latitude and longitude, which we converted into Geohash-8 representation~\citep{Niemeyer2008geohash}.
-Example geohashes include 9v6kpmr1, gcpwkeq6, and u0yhxgm1, where nearby locations share similar prefixes.
-Each user has a sequence of geohash check-ins, where we further split each geohash8 into 4 tokens, where the tokens represent increasingly higher resolution (smaller areas) of the location.
-For Amazon, we use the \textit{Musical}, \textit{Clothing}, and \textit{Electronics} categories.
-Each user’s sequence consists of product IDs and ratings; the “friendship” graph is constructed via co-review ties—two users are connected if they have co-reviewed at least three products. \paragraph{Compared Methods.} We compare three categories of baselines with \ourmodel: \begin{enumerate} \item \textit{\textbf{Graph-Only Models.}} GCN~\citep{kipf2017semisupervisedclassificationgraphconvolutional}, GAT~\citep{veličković2018graphattentionnetworks}, and TransformerConv~\citep{shi2021maskedlabelpredictionunified} operate on a static user friendship graph using single-vector node representations, ignoring the user sequences. \item \textit{\textbf{Temporal Graph Models.}} TGN~\citep{rossi_temporal_2020}, DyRep~\citep{trivedi_dyrep_2018}, and TNCN~\citep{zhang2024efficientneuralcommonneighbor} are dynamic graph learning methods that model event sequences as timestamped edges.
-Here, we convert each Geohash8 into a node (we do not perform a tokenized split of the geohash) and connect a user to the geohash node every time they check in.
-The friendship info does not have a timestamp, so we randomly add a time to it within each user's check-in timeline. \item \textit{\textbf{Two-Stage Training.}} GCN + S, GAT + S, and TransformerConv + S extend the static graphs by incorporating sequence embeddings as node features.
-These embeddings are obtained from a bidirectional encoder transformer model that we trained with masked language modeling on the user sequence tokens.
+\paragraph{Experimental Setup.} We perform relationship prediction on the Brightkite and Gowalla datasets \citep{cho2011friendship,snapnets}, as well as Amazon reviews \citep{McAuley2015image}.
+Brightkite and Gowalla are location-based social networking platforms; each dataset contains location check-ins and friendship relationships among users.
+Each check-in, originally recorded in latitude and longitude, was converted into a Geohash-8 representation \citep{Niemeyer2008geohash}.
+Example geohashes include \texttt{9v6kpmr1}, \texttt{gcpwkeq6}, and \texttt{u0yhxgm1}, where nearby locations share common prefixes.
+For these datasets, each user possesses a sequence of geohash check-ins, which we further split into four tokens representing increasingly higher spatial resolutions.
+For Amazon, we utilize the \textit{Clothing}, \textit{Electronics}, and \textit{Movies} categories.
+Here, each user's sequence consists of product IDs and ratings.
+The relationship graph is constructed via co-review ties, where two users are connected if they have co-reviewed at least three products.
+Detailed data statistics are provided in \Cref{tab:dataset_stats}.